MS in EEB - Sustainability Track

 Coursework

-Students are required to complete EVS 501 Fundamentals of Sustainability (3 credits), EVS 553 Foundations of Ecology (1 credit) and EVS 554 Grad Research Seminar (1 credit) in their two semesters; as well as enroll in EVS 555 Colloquium (1 credit) each semester for their first two years.
+Students are required to complete EVS 501 Fundamentals of Sustainability (3 credits), EVS 553 Foundations of Environment and Sustainability (1 credit) and EVS 554 Professional Development Seminar (1 credit) in their two semesters; as well as enroll in EVS 555 Graduate Colloquium (1 credit) each semester for their first two years.
 Students must take an approved qualitative and/or quantitative research methods class relevant to their field during their first year in preparation for their thesis work.

 Students are then expected to design a program that best fits their particular needs and interests.
 To promote interdisciplinary training, students are required to take a minimum of one course (3 credits) from the Ecological Dimensions menu and 2 courses (6 credits) from the Social Dimensions course menus below (with option to substitute a course with advisor approval).